szczyglis-dev/py-gpt/README.md

 - `Store images, captures, and uploads in the data directory`: Enable to store everything in a single data directory.
 Default: False.

+- `Make attachments available in the whole project`: When enabled, attachments added to a chat in a project are available in all chats in that project.
+When disabled, attachments remain available only in the chat where they were added.
+Default: False.

 - `Allow images as additional context`: If enabled, images can be used as additional context.
 Default: False.

 - `Append attachment only once (mode: always)`: If enabled, the sent attachment will be appended once to the sending message, rather than appended every time to the input prompt as additional context.
 Force mode - affects all models.
 Default: False.